 The very last thing in order to summarize observation by this webcam is the GIF animation comparing the biggest eclipse twilight and the same moment on the following day.

-The satellite imagery data showed how big is the impact of the lunar shadow on the clouds coverage, making it fairly undistinguishable under restricted illumination conditions.
+The satellite imagery data showed how big is the impact of the lunar shadow on the cloud’s coverage, making it fairly undistinguishable under restricted illumination conditions.

 Remote observation combined with the live stream broadcasted from Chile, where the sky was fully overcast was fairly useless for any analysis.
 Besides a significant light drop reported by the recording devices, there are no recognizable events related to solar eclipse occurrence.
-The eclipsed Sun with bright corona was visible from Argentina.
+The eclipsed Sun with a bright corona was visible from Argentina.

 The basic goal of this article was probably the World’s second observation of the solar eclipse below the horizon on the Namibia territory.
-The weather in Namibia is usually various at this time of the year, for reasons dictated by the climate.
+The weather in Namibia usually varies at this time of the year, for reasons dictated by the climate.
 Usually, the austral summer period in this part of the African continent is wet, featuring frequent thunderstorms and passing rainfalls, and finally prevailing cloudiness seriously reducing any chances for astronomical observations.

 The path of totality was ending in the eastern part of the Atlantic Ocean, just 370km from the Namibian coastline, making this phenomenon still clearly visible in the atmosphere at twilight.
 In locations, where the sky was overcast during the eclipse, significant darkness has been reported.
 The best evidence of it is bright streetlamps or other artificial sources of light, not observed under non-eclipse conditions.
 The most important webcams, which were located relatively close to the extended path of totality were able to intercept the lunar shadow.
 Unfortunately, the umbra wasn’t fully visible in any of the webcams.
 They captured at most a piece of the umbra.
 The most spectacular observation was done by the Swakopmund Jetty webcam, which was located only 40km from the southern limit of extended totality.
-The observation product led to prepare the simplified sketch presenting the Earth’s atmosphere response during the solar eclipse below the horizon.
+The observation product led to preparing the simplified sketch presenting the Earth’s atmosphere response during the solar eclipse below the horizon.
 It was found, that the umbral border becomes very soft beyond the Earth’s shadow line, which is driven by the lack of direct sunlight scattering in the ozonosphere.
-The combination of umbra and Earth’s shadow makes an Earth’s atmosphere double-shaded, by Moon and by the Earth itself.
+The combination of the umbra and Earth’s shadow makes an Earth’s atmosphere double-shaded, by Moon and by the Earth itself.
 On the other hand, before the moon’s shadow hits the Earth’s shadow we can observe a significant increment of the reddish tint just outside of the umbral border.
 It comes from the very thin solar crescent, which shines by the most external parts of the solar disk, where the atmosphere is the thickest and the temperature the lowest at once.
-A significant difference in temperature between the very middle of the solar disk and its external parts causes the shift towards red.
-The reddish tint was predominantly observed in all the webcams, as they were located within the greatest phase obscuration 80% and higher.
-It as translated both to the sky and the vista in general, making especially the Belt of Venus more expressed than usual.
-The phenomenon is not strong enough, because it can be vanished by big haze concentration, which also makes the redder sky appearance after sunset.
+A significant difference in temperature between the very middle of the solar disk and its external parts causes the shift toward red.
+The reddish tint was predominantly observed in all the webcams, as they were located within the greatest phase obscuration of 80% and higher.
+It has translated both to the sky and the vista in general, making especially the Belt of Venus more expressed than usual.
+The phenomenon is not strong enough, because it can be vanished by big haze concentration, which also makes the redder sky appear after sunset.
 The most effective redder sky effect was observed when the Sun was about 4-5 degrees below the horizon.
 It was the moment when the sunset would be observed in the upper troposphere visible in the solar direction.
-The long-wavelength light scattering was combined with the influence of the limb darkening.
-Regardless of the sky reddening, the darkness caused by prenumbra is visible in any case, although usually stronger after the greatest phase.
-It’s possibly caused by the light proportion asymmetry between the decreasing amount of scattered light in the atmosphere received on twilight and the fixed relation between the light level decrement and the eclipse magnitude.
-We can see it the best for the webcams, where the greatest phase of eclipse occurred at the latest moment after the sunset.
+The long-wavelength light scattering was combined with the influence of limb darkening.
+Regardless of the sky reddening, the darkness caused by penumbra is visible in any case, although usually stronger after the greatest phase.
+It’s possibly caused by the light proportion asymmetry between the decreasing amount of scattered light in the atmosphere received at twilight and the fixed relation between the light level decrement and the eclipse magnitude.
+We can see it best on the webcams, where the greatest phase of the eclipse occurred at the latest moment after sunset.
 Another issue explaining it lies in the individual webcam settings, which were similar for all of them pretty much across the country.
 They could reveal the light level difference only when the recorded amount of light was quite low.
 The twilight was accelerated around 2 degrees on average.
-Because of a quite poor frame rate and not perfectly fit the bearing of the most important webcams, further investigation of this whole phenomenon is required.
-Essential is to know roughly what happens inside the prenumbra and umbra during each moment of twilight, preferably on a degree to degree basis.
-The webcam investigation, even when all the relevant conditions are fit, are far not enough, regarding the professional light level measurements especially.
-The webcams give us the true visual outlook of the optical changes in the Earth’s atmosphere, considering its illuminated part, including the Belt of Venus as well as the Earth’s shadow, which combined with the umbra and also the prenumbra makes the atmosphere double-shaded.
+Because of a quite poor frame rate and not perfectly fitting the bearing of the most important webcams, further investigation of this whole phenomenon is required.
+Essential is to know roughly what happens inside the penumbra and umbra during each moment of twilight, preferably on a degree-to-degree basis.
+The webcam investigation, even when all the relevant conditions are fit, is far not enough, regarding the professional light level measurements especially.
+The webcams give us the true visual outlook of the optical changes in the Earth’s atmosphere, considering its illuminated part, including the Belt of Venus as well as the Earth’s shadow, which combined with the umbra and also the penumbra makes the atmosphere double-shaded.
 The accelerated twilight can give some occasions for the celestial observations of objects located close to the Sun at the moment of the eclipse.
 It can be also a good moment i.e. for searching for some new comets.
-I hope, that this topic will be developed in the future during the occasion of the next eclipse, because is still a lot of stuff, which must be observed.
+I hope, that this topic will be developed in the future during the occasion of the next eclipse because is still a lot of stuff, which must be observed.